Tina Fey to star in 'The Four Seasons' series at Netflix - UPI.com

 The Four Seasons is based on the 1981 film written, directed by and starring Alan Alda.
 The movie follows three New York couples as they vacation together during each of the four seasons.

 Fey co-created and wrote the Netflix series with Fisher and Wigfield.
-The trio also executive produce with David Miner, Eric Gurian and Jeff Richmond, with Alda and original producer Martin Bregman to produce.
+The trio also executive produce with David Miner, Eric Gurian and Jeff Richmond, with Alda and original producer Marissa Bregman to produce.

 The show will mark Fey's first starring TV role since 30 Rock, which had a seven-season run on NBC from 2006 to 2013.